 By integrating this derivative from $t=0$ to $t=1$, the neural network effectively transports samples from the prior directly to the posterior.

 During training, we regress the neural vector field $v_t$ against a conditional target vector field $u_t$.
-We select the Optimal Transport path, which creates a straight-line trajectory between a noise sample $z_0$ and a data sample $z_1$.
+We select the Optimal Transport path \citep{peyre2019computational}, which creates a straight-line trajectory between a noise sample $z_0$ and a data sample $z_1$.
 The loss function minimizes the discrepancy between the learned field and this ideal trajectory

-This approach effectively amortizes the inference cost: once the ideal vector field is learned, sampling becomes a fast, non-iterative forward pass of the ODE solver, avoiding the slow mixing and mode-collapse issues often encountered with MCMC in complex topologies.
+This approach effectively amortizes the inference cost: once the ideal vector field is learned, sampling becomes a fast, non-iterative forward pass through the ODE solver, avoiding the slow mixing and mode collapse issues often encountered with MCMC in complex topologies.